-The Organising Committee shall appoint a Safety Adviser and Welfare Officer, who are responsible for producing a Risk Assessment, Safety and Welfare Plans for the event.
-These need to be submitted to the Regional Rowing Safety Adviser and relevant waterway authority for approval.
+The Organising Committee shall appoint a Safety Adviser and Welfare Officer who are responsible for producing appropriate Safety Plans and Welfare Plans for the event (see 5-2-2c).

 Competitors

 Recreational rowing or stable boat events are aimed at beginner rowers and more experienced recreational rowers who do not train regularly for fine boat racing under British Rowing Rules of Racing.
 Organisers should exercise discretion in excluding active competitors with a Gold licence from beginners' events.
 All competitors including coxes, shall hold at least Silver Membership of British Rowing.